SqueezeLLM: Dense-and-Sparse Quantization: Evaluations

 \subsection{Quantization of Instruction Following Models}

-Instruction tuning has emerged as a common method for improving the model's ability to respond to user commands~\cite{alpaca,vicuna2023,koala_blogpost_2023}.
-We explore the quantization of instruction-following models in order to demonstrate the benefits of our approach in terms of accuracy preservation by applying \OURS to Vicuna-7B and 13B~\cite{vicuna2023}, and evaluate the performance with the following approaches.
+Instruction tuning has emerged as a method for improving the model's ability to respond to user commands.
+We explore the quantization of instruction-following models to demonstrate the benefits of \OURS in terms of accuracy preservation by applying it to the Vicuna models, and evaluating the performance with the following approaches.

-\textbf{Zero-shot MMLU Evaluation.} We first compare the baseline and quantized model on the zero-shot multitask problem-solving benchmark of MMLU~\cite{hendryckstest2021}.
-The weighted accuracy across all tasks is provided in Tab.~\ref{tab:mmlu} for the baseline Vicuna 7B and 13B models, as well as models quantized using AWQ~\cite{lin2023awq} and \OURS.
-As we can see, \OURS achieves higher accuracy for both Vicuna-7B and 13B as compared to the AWQ method and also preserve the accuracy of the FP16 baseline model with 4-bit quantization.
-Furthermore, it is noteworthy that the 4-bit quantized version of Vicuna-13B using \OURS has 2$\times$ smaller memory footprint than the 7B baseline model in FP16, while still achieving a 2\% higher accuracy.
-Thus, \OURS not only improves performance but also reduces memory requirements.
+\textbf{MMLU Evaluation.} We first evaluate the baseline and quantized models on the MMLU benchmark where the weighted accuracy in the zero-shot setting is provided in Tab.~\ref{tab:mmlu} for Vicuna models.
+As we can see, 3-bit \OURS achieves higher accuracy for all models compared to AWQ and also preserves the FP16 baseline accuracy with 4-bit quantization.
+5-shot results are provided in Appendix~\ref{appendix:additional-mmlu-5shot}.

-\textbf{Instruction-Following Ability.} Another approach for evaluating instruction-following ability is to feed the generated results to GPT-4 and ask it to rank the results, which is the method used by~\cite{vicuna2023}.
-It is important to note, that the order of the models fed to GPT-4 can create a bias, as it has been observed that GPT-4 slightly favors the first model~\cite{vicuna2023}.
-To address that, we repeat all comparisons twice by swapping the orders.
-The results are shown in Fig.~\ref{fig:instruction-following}. \OURS without sparsity achieves near-perfect performance (i.e., 50/50 split) with 4-bit quantization for both Vicuna-7B and 13B models, outperforming GPTQ with the same model size.
-In the case of 3-bit quantization, \OURS outperforms both GPTQ and the state-of-the-art AWQ method with a group size of 128 even without incorporating sparsity.
-Furthermore, the addition of a 0.45\% sparsity level proves highly effective with the Vicuna-13B model, achieving a near-perfect 50/50 split for 3-bit quantization as well.
+\textbf{Instruction-Following Ability.} Another approach for evaluating instruction-following ability is to ask GPT-4 to rank the generated responses as presented in~\cite{vicuna2023}.
+As shown in Fig.~\ref{fig:instruction-following}, \OURS without sparsity achieves near-perfect performance (i.e., 50/50 split) with 4-bit quantization for both Vicuna-7B and 13B, outperforming GPTQ with the same model size.
+In the case of 3-bit quantization, \OURS outperforms both GPTQ and AWQ with comparable model sizes.
+In the case of the Vicuna-13B model, achieving a near-perfect 50/50 split for 3-bit quantization.